-The CCGT conversion project involves the inclusion of 8 x 5400 m diesel storage tanks.
-Therefore a fuel oil risk assessment study was undertaken to determine the extent of impacts from accidental fires and explosions.
+The CCGT conversion project involves the inclusion of 8 x 5400 m3 diesel storage tanks.
+Therefore a fuel oil risk assessment study was undertaken to determine the extent of impacts from accidental fires and explosions (refer to Appendix M).

 6.7.1.
 Hazard Identification